Could Idiopathic Hypersomnia be the reason you are struggling with sleep?

 How is Idiopathic hypersomnia diagnosed?

 With several other conditions causing a need for sleep during the day, Idiopathic hypersomnia is challenging to isolate as a cause of sleep issues.
 To begin with, as with most issues around sleep, a physician will ask you to maintain a sleep diary that tracks not just when you sleep but the quality of sleep and how you feel afterwards.
+A comprehensive sleep study, such as a polysomnography, may be requested to dig deeper into your sleeping ailment.

 These specialists will also examine your lifestyle and medical history, among other factors.
 Their goal is to eliminate various common causes of daytime sleepiness until they are left with the most likely diagnosis.
 This is known as a diagnosis of exclusion and can be an extremely long process.
 Some sufferers can spend years looking for answers.